-Man's 'miracle' survival in 4WD tragedy
+Man's 'miracle' survival after 4WD was swept off flooded river crossing

 She had gone out to check the state of the ford 30 minutes before the accident and said there was no way she would have ever attempted to cross it.

-Otago Regional Rescue Helicopter chief pilot Graeme Gale said the rescue team was facing "extremely tricky" conditions last night with the weather, poor visibility and low cloud.
+Otago Regional Rescue Helicopter chief pilot Graeme Gale said the rescue team faced "extremely tricky" conditions with the weather, poor visibility and low cloud.

 A lot of people were involved and many manoeuvres were tried, including winching somebody down to the vehicle, but the outcome had been "dreadful" and unfortunate.